 French Butter Cookies, know as “Sables Breton” in France, get their flavor from vanilla and salted - yes, salted - butter.
 So, it’s important to use the highest quality butter and good vanilla in this recipe.
 It’s traditional to score the tops of these cookies with a cross-hatch pattern, but I like them plain.
 You choose how to top yours!

-I use Pamela's Products All-Purpose Artisan Flour Blend & their grain-free baking powder when I make these (and virtually everything else.
+I use King Arthur Measure for Measure or Pamela’s Gluten-Free Artisan Blend and grain-free baking powder when I make these (and virtually everything else.)
 Not sponsored - that's what I actually use.)
-It has a little baking binder in the blend, and I find I don't need to add any more.
-Since they are butter cookies, I haven't tried a dairy-free version, so I can't tell you if coconut oil will work.
+Both blends have a little baking binder, and I find I don't need to add any more for cookies.
+Since they are butter cookies, I haven't tried a dairy-free version.
+So I can't tell you if coconut oil will work.
 (It sounds yummy though.
 I may try and update you!)

 French Butter Cookies are one of my favorite treats to give as a gift.
-I actually wait until we're headed to a party or event to make them, because I love them so much, I'll eat a whole batch myself.
+I actually wait until we're headed to a party or event to make them.
+I love them so much, I'll eat a whole batch myself.
 Give them a try and let me know what you think!

 Gluten-Free French Butter Cookies